-Still needing to do this one, this is best done from east to west and is likely the best 12er ridge traverse in Montana as it traverses the two highest peaks in the state.
+This is only done from west to east and is likely the best 12er ridge traverse in Montana, as it traverses the two highest peaks in the state.
 From Granite Peak, descend class 3 and 4 rock westward.
-Be very cautious about this descend as the exposure is relentless.
-You will have to rappel into the low saddle between the two peaks so be sure to have a 70 meter rope, harnesses and belay devices.
+This descent is loose and difficult so use caution.
+Once at the big drop off above the notch, rappel into the saddle which is the top of the notch couloir.
+This can be done with a 70 meter rope, harnesses and belay devices.
 Have extra webbing just in case.
-From the low saddle, climb up to Granite West Peak via class 3 and 4 scrambling staying on the crest as much as possible.
+From the low saddle, climb up to Granite Peak via a class 5.4 chimney for one long 70 meter pitch, followed by class 3 and 4 scrambling to the summit.

 This long 2.5 mile traverse circles the Storm Lakes Basin and traverses from Mystic Mountain to Granite Peak West.
 From Mystic Mountain, descend southeast towards Unnamed Point 11,908 and ascend this peak up some easy class 3 blocks which separate the two 12ers.
 From the top of Point 11,908 drop right on the south side of the ridge and traverse below the crest on small ledges and cross a couple ribs reaching the next low saddle.
 This section is the hardest with more sustained third class.
 Bypass a small peak to the left on a talus slope making an ascending traverse.
 Continue on or near the ridge and reach the upper west slopes of Granite West and reaching the summit.
 Plan on this taking 2 hours one way.